-Writers, Poets and Nature Photographers Curtis and Norma Beaird
+Writers and Photographers Curtis and Norma Beaird

 Georgia Physiographic map courtesy of

 The University of Georgia Museum of Natural History

 Hodler, T.W. and H.A.
 Schretter.
 1986.
 The Atlas of Georgia.
 University of Georgia Press, Athens.

 Through inspirational nature photography, they share that some of the most enjoyable experiences can be found in our own backyard, at the lake, in a pecan orchard, on a wooded trail, at the beach or in a state park.